fuerbringer/searxbot/README.md

 The _old school_ way of installing Searxbot is quite simple:

 1.  `git clone` this repository somewhere on your server.
-2. Import the `searx.sql` file from the `install` directory into your MySQL database.
-3. Rename the `auth.json.example` file to `auth.json` and fill in your credidentials.
+2. Rename the `auth.json.example` file to `auth.json` and fill in your credidentials.
-4. Run `npm install`
+3. Run `npm install`
-5. Finally, run `npm start`.
+4. Finally, run `npm start`.
 This will start the bot.

 ### Docker

-Dockerfile coming soon
+Dockerfile coming soon™

 ## SearX instances
 A list of public SearX instances can be found [here](https://github.com/asciimoo/searx/wiki/Searx-instances).